 This month, we are highlighting some of our library student workers and talking with them about how working at the library has prepared them for internships, jobs, and life after graduation.
 The library employs over 100 students each year from all majors to help maintain daily operations and provide the one-on-one service you’ve come to expect from the William H. Hannon Library.
 These are just a few of their stories.

 Today, we spoke with Isabelle Seddon and Gretchen Dhuyvetter.
-Both Isabelle (pictured) and Gretchen (not pictured) have worked for the Collections Development department for all four years of their undergraduate career here at LMU!
+Both Isabelle (pictured) and Gretchen (not pictured) have worked for the Collections Management department for all four years of their undergraduate career here at LMU!
 Isabelle is a marketing major and Gretchen is an animation major.

 What department(s) do you work for at the William H. Hannon Library?